 As more and more high-achieving students compete for the same number of places at selective colleges, essays command greater importance every year.
 Faced with thousands of qualified applicants with high GPAs and advanced coursework, college admissions must look beyond your academic transcript to decide which students to accept.

-It’s no wonder that back in 2011, The New York Times op-ed “The Almighty Essay” reported that the college essay outweighs a student’s GPA as a decisive factor among the most selective schools.
+Back in 2011, The New York Times op-ed “The Almighty Essay” reported that the college essay outweighed a student’s GPA as a decisive factor among the most selective schools.
 Today, with test scores optional at the majority of colleges and universities, your essays are an even more persuasive piece of your application.

 That might sound like more pressure, but it’s actually a fantastic advantage.
 With the right guidance, you can craft essays that capture your most vibrant qualities — defining you as someone your admissions reader wants to personally welcome to campus.